ms606/How-Javascript-Works/README.md

 ### HOF Higher Order Functions:
     They are just functions that can take a function as an argument or returns another function.
 Higher order function usually returns another function that performs some task.

+#### closure memory management:
+In JavaScript, every time a function is called, a new execution context is created, which includes a new variable environment.
+When the function completes execution, this variable environment is typically destroyed, and any variables defined within it are garbage collected by the browser.

+However, if a function creates a closure by referencing a variable from its outer lexical environment, that variable and its surrounding scope are not destroyed when the function completes execution.
+Instead, they are retained in memory as part of the closure.